cagov/design-system/components/statewide-footer/readme.md

 - A set of standard links:
   - Conditions of use
   - Privacy policy
-  - Accessibility (policies)
+  - Accessibility
+  - Contact page for your organization
 - The copyright notice.
 It appears at the very bottom of the statewide footer.

-You can include additional links, like:

-- Contact us
-- Statewide accessibility information
-- Legal content

 ## When and how to use it

 The statewide footer is a required Design System component.
 Place it at the bottom of the website, below the agency footer and all other content.

+Provide a contact page that's relevant to your site.
+Do not send them to the general [CA.gov contact page](https://ca.gov/contact/) unless it's appropriate to do so.

 Do not add other types of links to the statewide footer.
 Add them to the site footer instead.